-Achalasia is a disorder of the tube that carries food from the mouth to the stomach (esophagus), which affects the ability of the esophagus to move food toward the stomach.
+Achalasia is a disorder of the esophagus, the tube that carries food from the mouth to the stomach.
+This condition affects the ability of the esophagus to move food into the stomach.

-A muscular ring at the point where the esophagus and stomach come together (lower esophageal sphincter) normally relaxes during swallowing.
-In people with achalasia, this muscle ring does not relax as well.
-The reason for this problem is damage to the nerves of the esophagus.
+There is a muscular ring at the point where the esophagus and stomach meet, called the lower esophageal sphincter.
+Normally, this muscle relaxes when you swallow.
+In people with achalasia, it does not relax as well.
+In addition, the normal muscle activity of the esophagus (peristalsis) is reduced.

-Achalasia is a rare disorder.
+Achalasia is rare.
 It may occur at any age, but is most common in middle-aged or older adults.
-This problem may be inherited in some people.
+The problem may be inherited in some people.

-The approach to treatment is to reduce the pressure at the lower esophageal sphincter.
+The goal of treatment is to reduce the pressure at the lower esophageal sphincter.
 Therapy may involve:

-Your doctor can help you decide which treatment is best for your situation.
+Your doctor can help you decide which treatment is best for you.

 The outcomes of surgery and nonsurgical treatments are similar.
 Sometimes more than one treatment is necessary.